 I love talking sports to anyone who will listen.
-But more than that, I love talking about the intersection of faith, culture, and live that sports bring home to us.
-Over the last week, we have witnessed a wreck an unprecedented wreck at these crossroads.
+But more than that, I love talking about the intersection of faith, culture, and life that sports bring home to us.
+Over the last week, we have witnessed an unprecedented wreck at these crossroads.

 In that time period, Urban Meyer added insult to injury in his thus far disastrous journey in the NFL, and Jon Gruden ended his mediocre return to the league.
 The events that led up to this tell us more than we want to know about the culture of football on all levels.